-Shopping for cheaper full-coverage car insurance?
-CarInsurance.com ran the numbers and found the cheapest insurers when it comes to a policy that includes comprehensive and collision.
-Consumers can get full-coverage car insurance for less than $100 a month from auto insurers like American National Finance, Palisades, Mapfre Insurance, Vermont Mutual, Nationwide and USAA.
+Shopping for cheap full coverage car insurance?
+CarInsurance.com ran the numbers and found the cheapest insurers when it comes to a policy that includes comprehensive and collision coverage.

-- Who has the cheapest full-coverage auto insurance?
+- Which companies offer the cheapest full coverage auto insurance?

 - How much does full coverage car insurance cost in each state?